noire-dev/noire-ioq3/README.md

                                                                   | |
                                                                   |_|

-# The engine for the game Noire's Mod is based on ioquake3.
+# The engine for Noire's Mod is based on ioquake3.

 # Noire-ioq3 key features:
   * Bullet physics